apache/airavata/docs/tutorial/custom_ui_tutorial.md

     Now you can use `airavata-django-portal` instead of `machristie/airavata-django-portal` in the `docker run` command above.

----

-Go to [http://localhost:8000](http://localhost:8000), click on **Login in**, enter your username and password.
-On the dashboard you should see the your experiments listed on the right hand side.

 ### Create the custom output viewer